Brink-Software/Brink.Azure-Monitor-Alerts-To-MsTeams/README.md

 The Azure Function needs to be able to connect to an azure storage account to access a json file containing the message card definition that will be posted to the configured Microsoft Teams channel.
 In order to do that withouth having to configure secrets in the code or in the configuration this function makes use of [Azure Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).

 Assign a managed identity to the Azure Function.
 You can either use a new or existing user-assigned managed identity or a system managed identity.
 See [the documentation](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity) for a how-to.
-Note the object id of the managed identity, it will be used in another step.
+In case of a user-assigned managed identity note the client id as it will be used in another step.

 #### Configure the storage account